-Each employer is assigned to a staff person in the Employer Services Bureau.
-The Employer Services staff will research the answer, including contacting the Supplemental Plans Program Manager(s), if necessary.
+Each employer is assigned to a staff person in the Employer Services Section.
+The Employer Services worker will research the answer, including contacting the Supplemental Plans Program Manager(s), if necessary.

-Employers that have an issue specific to a subscriber's enrollment status should contact their ETF case manager.
-Questions related to premiums billing, ID cards, etc. should contact the vendor directly using the contact list below.
+Employers that have an issue specific to a subscriber's enrollment status, premiums owed, ID card, etc. should contact the vendor directly using the contact list below.